lechristian/personal-website/static/blurbs/2-starting_web_dev.md

 Flask.

 Honestly the list is a lot longer for each, I quite frankly haven't work with more than half of them.
-And here lives the problem.
 So.
 Many.
 Choices.
 Web technologies seem to grow daily and staying up to date is impossible.
 You play of game of choosing well documented and tested technologies vs. new and hip technologies of tomorrow.
 And it's hard to make that choice when you're starting out.
 On one hand, who wants to learn staling technologies just to learn a newer one in a month?
 But how do you start on something with little support if you're just starting out?
 Who knows, but there are some things you can consider.

 ### Advice